IBM/BluePic/BluePic-iOS/Pods/BMSPush/README.md

 ##### bluemixRegion

 - Specifies the location where the app hosted.
-You can use one of three values - `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom` and `BMSClient.Region.sydney`.
+You can either use one of three values - `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom` and `BMSClient.Region.sydney` OR specify the region manually .

+>**Note**:  If you are using dedicated service please use `overrideServerHost` and add `bluemixRegion` any value.

 ### Initializing the Push SDK